bufferapp/segment-protocols-bugsnag/README.md

-# segment-protocols-bugsnag
+# Segment Protocols to Bugsnag

-Serverless function that send Segment Protocols Violations to Bugsnag
+Serverless function that send Segment Protocols Violations to Bugsnag.